After completion of Development Studies C the students are expected to:

 Content The focus of this course is on various research methods used in social science.
 It explains basic methodological concepts and discusses the main steps of the research process.
 Students are introduced to quantitative as well as qualitative analysis techniques, albeit with a special emphasis on quantitative techniques.
 An important additional aim is to communicate an understanding of the relative strengths and weaknesses of quantitative versus qualitative techniques.
 The question of how to provide evidence for the existence of causal relationships in political science constitutes another central component of the course.

 Teaching Teaching takes the form of optional lectures and mandatory seminars.
 The lectures cover the central topics of the course.
 The seminars are the most important part of the course.
 Here the students are given the opportunity in smaller groups to practice their skills related to the different steps of the research process.
-The seminars are conducted in two different ways.
-In preparation of the majority of the seminars, a number of assignments with essay-like elements are completed.
-The students can write individually or in pairs and are required to hand in their solutions in connection to the seminar.
-These solutions are then extensively discussed during the subsequent seminar under the guidance of a seminar teacher, who also provides written feedback on each assignment.
+In preparation of the seminars, a number of assignments are completed.
+The students write in groups and are required to hand in their solutions in connection to the seminar.
+These solutions are then extensively discussed during the subsequent seminar under the guidance of a seminar teacher.
 As a final assignment, the students conduct their own quantitative data analysis which they present in both written and oral form at the last seminar.

 Examination The course ends with a written exam.
 The exam provides the basis for grading the students, but it also offers the students an opportunity to review the contents of the course and thus sustain and solidify the knowledge they have acquired during the course.
 In the exam, the students should demonstrate that they have the ability to understand, interpret and critically examine social science research from a methodological perspective.
 Grades are awarded on a scale comprising the grades VG (pass with distinction), G (pass), and U (fail).

 To reach the grade G (pass), students must: